 We are committed to keeping your data safe and secure

-Naturally, security of payroll and HRM information is a major concern.
+Naturally, the security of payroll and HRM information is a major concern.
 This is especially true when using third party hosts.

 At least annually, software engineers participate in secure code training which covers OWASP Top 10 security flaws and common attack vectors.